Skip to Main Content

 What is the h-index?

 The h-index measures the impact of a particular researcher rather than a journal.
-It takes into account the number of papers published and the number of citations received by these papers resulting in a single number rating.
+It takes into account the number of papers published and the number of citations received by these papers, resulting in a single number rating.

 Limitations of h-index